latest nhpb_banner 1__compressed

 University of Iowa Hospitals and Clinics

-Free dental assistance is available from Dental Care for Persons with Disabilities, which is run in partnership with the University of Iowa as well as the Department of Pediatric Dentistry and other government organizations.
+Free dental assistance is available from clinics in Iowa, volunteer dentists as well as the Dental Care for Persons with Disabilities.
+The programs are run in partnership with the University of Iowa as well as the Department of Pediatric Dentistry, community health centers and other government organizations.
+Learn more on finding a dentist for disabled adults that take Medicaid.

 Programs for Infants and Toddlers with Disabilities: Ages Birth Through 3